 While coincidences can occur at the beginning of a story – a killer claps eyes on his victim – random events fare less well if dumped into the plot mid-way.
 The obvious faux pas is when a random event occurs to get the writer out of a hole, a classic case of Deus Ex Machina.
 When applied to an ending, the result can be excruciating.

 When creating a scene, ensure that you give enough away to compel the reader to keep turning those pages, or clicking the side of a Kindle.
 While you might be able to confine this to a minimum number in other genres, in thrillers there’s a requirement for numerous ‘turning points’ or revelations to sustain the narrative and guarantee exceptional pace and tension.
 If a scene doesn’t ‘turn’, then, as brutal as it is, it has to go.
+After all, plot twists are an essential part of the thriller genre, and they are particularly crucial in psychological thrillers.

 It’s known as ‘murdering your little darlings’, and nobody likes blood on their hands.
 It can be dispiriting to chop lovingly written material, containing tons of detail and exposition, but, sadly, no ‘turning points’.